RAGcody628/PathCoRAG/docs/DockerDeployment.md

 ### Configuration Options

-LightRAG can be configured using environment variables in the `.env` file:
+PathCoRAG can be configured using environment variables in the `.env` file:

 #### Server Configuration
 - `HOST`: Server host (default: 0.0.0.0)